sparkle-project/sparkle-project.github.io/documentation/sparkle-cli/index.md

 ### Example

-One example is I updated an application on my machine I knew was out of date by running:
+One example is updating an out of date application on my Mac by running:

 ```sh
 ./sparkle.app/Contents/MacOS/sparkle --check-immediately /Applications/Hex\ Fiend.app/